 Ida B. Wells Barnett (1862-1931) – A black journalist and militant civil rights leader, she co-founded the NAACP and was the first president of the Negro Fellowship League.

-Mary McLeod Bethune (1875-1955) The daughter of former slaves, Mary became a writer, educator, a champion of humanitarian causes, and an advocate of civil rights and education for Blacks.
+Mary McLeod Bethune (1875-1955) The daughter of former slaves, Mary became a writer, educator, champion of humanitarian causes, and advocated for Blacks’ civil rights and education.

 Samuel Clemens (Mark Twain) (1835-1910) – The best-known author during the days of the Old West.

 Dr. Benjamin Franklin (1706-1790) – A leading Founding Father of the United States, Franklin was also an author, printer, political theorist, politician, postmaster, scientist, musician, inventor, civic activist, statesman, and diplomat.
-He earned the title of “The First American” for his tireless campaigning for colonial unity.
+He earned the title “The First American” for his tireless campaigning for colonial unity.

 Margaret Fuller (1810-1850) Leading female intellectual and author of the pioneering feminist work Women in the Nineteenth Century in 1845.
-She edited for Ralph Waldo Emerson, and while writing literary and social criticism in Europe for the New York Tribune, became America’s first female correspondent.
+She edited for Ralph Waldo Emerson and became America’s first female correspondent while writing literary and social criticism in Europe for the New York Tribune.